bmeurant/technical-docs/software-architecture/clean-code.md

 *   **Naming and Formatting:** Using consistent naming conventions (e.g., `camelCase` for methods, `PascalCase` for classes) and a shared code style (enforced by tools like formatters and linters) is the most basic level of consistency.
 *   **Data Structures and Interfaces:** Use similar data structures for similar problems.
 For example, consistently use `Optional` to handle absent values or ensure all service interfaces are asynchronous and return `Future`/`Promise` objects.
 This creates a predictable API contract.
 *   **Design and Architectural Patterns:** Adhere to the established design principles and patterns chosen for the project.
-If the team decides to use the Repository pattern for data access, it should be used everywhere data access is needed.
+If the team decides to use the [[poeaa#Repository|Repository pattern]] for data access, it should be used everywhere data access is needed.
 This architectural integrity prevents the system from devolving into a mix of conflicting styles.

 By maintaining consistency, you create a system that is more understandable, maintainable, and extensible.